andreiw/MultiArchUefiPkg/README.md

 ## Security Policy

-Intel is committed to rapidly addressing security vulnerabilities affecting our customers and providing clear guidance on the solution, impact, severity and mitigation.
+I am committed to addressing security vulnerabilities with a reasonable response time for an open-source/hobby project and providing clear guidance on the solution, impact, severity and mitigation.

 ## Reporting A Vulnerability
-Please report any security vulnerabilities in this project utilizing the guidelines [here](https://www.intel.com/content/www/us/en/security-center/vulnerability-handling-guidelines.html).
+If you have discovered potential security vulnerability, please validate with the latest commit in the repo.
+If the issue reproduces - raise an issue.
+It is important to include the following details:
+- Detailed description of the vulnerability, with a repro if possible.
+- Information on known exploits.

 ## Contribute

-This is a [RISE Project](https://riseproject.dev) under the Firmware WG.
-See the [project wiki page](https://wiki.riseproject.dev/display/HOME/EDK2_00_01+-+MultiArchUefiPkg).

 Contributions are welcome.
 Please raise issues and pull requests.

-Please see the [policy on contributions](CONTRIBUTING.md) and our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please see the [policy on contributions](CONTRIBUTING.md) and the [Code of Conduct](CODE_OF_CONDUCT.md).